CBC Undergraduate Preceptor Program

 - Notify the course instructor about your interest in becoming a preceptor and complete the preceptor contract together.

-- FERPA tutorial must be completed online with completion certificate attached to the completed Preceptor Approval Form (For a current Preceptor Application, please go to Forms Page).
+- FERPA tutorial must be completed online with completion certificate attached to the completed Preceptor Approval Form (For a current Preceptor Application, please go to the Forms Page).
 You will not be enrolled without the successful completion of this training.
 To access the training, click on Tutorial at the following website: www.registrar.arizona.edu/ferpa/default.htm.

 - A student may not be a preceptor in more than one course per semester.